THE HOME OF WATCH CULTURE

 A. Lange & Söhne Datograph Up:Down Blue case 2

-A headliner in the Lange family, the Up/Down released in 2012 to particular amazement.
+A headliner in the Lange family, the Up/Down was released in 2012 to particular amazement.
 The stunning flyback chronograph from Glashütte is now available in white gold, measuring in at 41mm in diameter.
 Sitting proudly at the top of the dial is the traditional Lange big date, a complication that took an additional 60 components to accomplish in this signature style.

 A. Lange & Söhne Datograph Up:Down Blue movement 1

-This is all part of the incredible manually wound movement L951.6 which can be seen when flipping the watch over.
+This is all part of the incredible manually wound movement L951.6, which can be seen when flipping the watch over.
 It’s an orchestral composition of some of the most finely finished levers and rockers found in a wristwatch, all rising in a crescendo when the chronograph pusher is pressed.
 If you needed any more proof of its pedigree, a certain Philippe Dufour is particularly fond of this watch, owning a pink gold example, and calling it “the best chronograph movement ever made”.
 Price: US$131,000

 Romain Gauthier Logical One